How to Become a Personal Financial Advisor in Utah

 - Westminster College (Salt Lake City).

 The six accredited Utah universities that offer graduate degrees in business are:

 The Best Financial Advisor Firms in Utah

 Utah’s financial industry has grown rapidly in recent years, making it a top state to start a career as a personal financial advisor.
-Salt Lake City leads the nation with nearly 21% growth in the financial services industry since 2007, according to the U.S. Bureau of Labor Statistics.
+Salt Lake City leads the nation with nearly 21% growth in the financial services industry since 2007, according to the Governor’s Office of Economic Opportunity.

 Some of the best financial advisor firms in Utah include:

 - The Karras Company, Inc. Founded in 1997, Karras is a fee-based firm located in Roy, Utah.
 The company is small and has only three financial advisors on staff, and they’re both Certified Financial Planners.

 - Soltis Investment Advisors, LLC.
 Soltis is a large firm in St. George, Utah, that employs 14 advisors and has $1.06 billion in assets under management (AUM).

 - Albion Financial Group.
 Albion is based in Salt Lake City and is another large firm with seven advisors on staff.
 The firm has more than $1 billion in AUM and doesn’t require a minimum account size.
 Albion typically works with non-high-net clients, including families, corporations, and businesses.

 - UMA Financial Services, Inc. UMA is based in Salt Lake City and owned by the Utah Medical Association.
 The firm deals specifically with helping Utah physicians and their families manage their wealth.
 Founded in 1993, UMA Financial Services has seven advisors on staff and doesn’t have a minimum investment requirement.